 - Jean Monnet Module (Agreement No. 2018・3245 / 010 – 001)

 - EVENTS Jean Monnet Module

-- 23rd June 2021 Lecture by Consul General from the Italian Consulate General in Osaka
+- 23rd June 2021 Seminar by Consul General from the Italian Consulate General in Osaka

 ［ Editor: Institute for Industrial Research 12th August, 2021 ］

-23rd June 2021 Lecture by Consul General from the Italian Consulate General in Osaka
+23rd June 2021 Seminar by Consul General from the Italian Consulate General in Osaka